RenderKit/ospray/README.md

 The main appearance (mostly the color) of the Metal material is controlled by the physical parameters `eta` and `k`, the wavelength-dependent, complex index of refraction.
-These coefficients are quite counterintuitive but can be found in [published measurements](https://refractiveindex.info/).
+These coefficients are quite counter-intuitive but can be found in [published measurements](https://refractiveindex.info/).
 For accuracy the index of refraction can be given as an array of spectral samples in `ior`, each sample a triplet of wavelength (in nm), eta, and k, ordered